THIS BIG DREAM OF PASSOVER

 And how could I tell the young Tibetan, who had lost his home and family, that he shouldn’t hate the Chinese?
 Especially when many American Jews hate and fear Egyptians, Palestinians, or more generally, Arabs.
 In recent years, through our emotional connection to Israel, we have suffered violence and the bruising of our hopes.
 And we have hardened our hearts—haven’t we?—and sometimes put our faith in violence.
 Yet on Passover we tell how God, not military might, delivered us from slavery.
 Do we believe it?
 Don’t we know it by now?

 We have to experience the Seder at a deeper level.
 The Haggadah insists that the liberation from Egypt occurred not just for my ancestors but for me.
 Pesach is not a history lesson, but a recurring dream.
 It is personal.
 It speaks to the many times I find myself in the same dumb tight spot—emotionally constricted, enslaved by my stubbornness, insensitivity, arrogance, greed.
-I understand why our great teachers made the connection between Mitzrayim (Egypt) and
+I understand why our great teachers made the connection between Mitzrayim (Egypt) and metzarim, narrowness.
+I feel trapped in a narrow spirit, with a hard heart and a closed mind.

 In this big dream of Passover, I’ve played every part.
 I’ve been a frustrated slave trying to make bricks without straw.
 I’ve been the taskmaster whipping the slave on.
 And most of all, I’ve been Pharaoh, coldly logical.
 As Pharaoh said to Moses, I’ve said to my heart, "I am not aware of this God you are talking about."

-If only at the moment of crisis-- the Red Sea before me, Pharoah's chariots at my back --- I could hear a voice of strength and wisdom, Moses responding, "Be not afraid.
-Stand and witness the salvation of the Lord."
+me, Pharoah's chariots at my back --- I could hear a voice of strength and

 Then the sea would part before me and I would have nothing to fear.